ofemiashiru/CI_MS2_QSG/README.md

 ### Colour

-For the colour scheme I opted for an army fatigue pallete of greens and browns to match the theme of the game.
+For the colour scheme I opted for an army fatigue palete of greens and browns to match the theme of the game.

 ![Colour Scheme](docs/features/colour-scheme.png)